 Aulani is filled with artwork, sculptures, and hidden creations, as showcased in this video:

-Aulani is built on 21 acres adjacent to a crystal blue lagoon and a white-sand beach in Ko Olina, Aulani, a Disney Resort & Spa, and will feature 359 hotel rooms and 481 two-bedroom equivalent Disney Vacation Club villas upon its completion.
-Rooms are housed in two 15-story towers with stunning views of the ocean, mountains and surrounding grounds.
-On-site are two restaurants, an 18,000-square-foot spa, a wedding lawn, a conference center and extensive water activities, including a central swimming pool, 900-foot tube floating watercourse, wading pool, body slides, sunset-facing hot tubs, a quiet adult pool, a snorkel lagoon, and a conservation pool.
+Aulani is built on 21 acres adjacent to a crystal blue lagoon and a white-sand beach in Ko Olina, Aulani, a Disney Resort & Spa, and will feature 359 hotel rooms 481 two-bedroom equivalents Disney Vacation Club villas upon its completion.
+Rooms are housed in two 15-story towers with stunning views of the ocean, mountains, and surrounding grounds.
+Onsite are two restaurants, an 18,000 square-foot spa, a wedding lawn, a conference center, and extensive water activities, including a central swimming pool, 900-foot tube floating watercourse, wading pool, body slides, sunset-facing hot tubs, a quiet adult pool, a snorkel lagoon, and a conservation pool.

 Take an aerial trip over Aulani in the video below:

-Aulani opens to the public in Hawaii on August 29, 2011 and is currently selling through the Disney Vacation Club.
+Aulani opened to the public in Hawaii on August 29, 2011, is currently selling through the Disney Vacation Club.